GuilhermeZalla/qr-code-card-component/README.md

 # qr-code-card-component
-A simple qr code component using sass
+A simple qr code component using scss